What to do when you arrive as an international student

 When you arrive, we recommend that you open a UK bank account.
-You can use this account to pay your rent and bills, transfer money from overseas and, if you decide to work part-time, your employer will probably pay your wages into this account.
-If necessary, you can change the payment details on your instalment plan.
+You can use this account to pay your rent and bills, transfer money from overseas and, if you decide to work part-time, your employer will be able to pay your wages into this account.
 You can get advice on student bank accounts from our International Student Support team.

 4. Attend your course induction